HydroModPy/HydroModPy/validation_cases/calibration/README.md

 inverse chain and to provide standardized method benchmarks before moving to harder perturbed or field-like workflows.

+The infrastructure also supports a first tier of `perturbed twin` experiments:

+- the truth run may use a dedicated simulation config distinct from calibration,
+- synthetic observations still come from the same solver family,
+- the perturbation is recorded explicitly in benchmark summaries.

 ## Layout

 - `shared/`: reusable inverse-validation contracts and runtime helpers.